Lung Cancer Symptoms

 What Causes Lung Cancer Symptoms?

-For example, the Mayo Clinic notes that patients can suffer from difficulty breathing if lung cancer tumors spread into the body’s main airways.
-Patients might also start to cough up blood as lung cancer tumors can cause internal bleeding.
+Mayo Clinic notes that patients can have difficulty breathing if lung cancer tumors spread into the body’s main airways.
+As the cancer spreads, patients develop additional symptoms and existing ones may worsen.

-Doctors can help explain how lung cancer is causing your symptoms and recommend a treatment plan after you’re formally diagnosed.
+Doctors can explain how lung cancer is causing your symptoms and recommend a treatment plan after you’re diagnosed.

 Symptoms by Lung Cancer Type

 There are two main types of lung cancer: non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC).
-However, both of these types have similar symptoms, according to the Moffitt Cancer Center and Yale Medicine.
+Both types have similar symptoms, according to the Moffitt Cancer Center and Yale Medicine.

 • Blood in sputum